RayBB/openlibrary-docs/Home.md

 5. **[Friday Lunch](https://twitter.com/internetarchive/status/596768668756774914)** - Internet Archive hosts a by-invite lunch each Friday @ 300 Funston, SF in the Inner Richmond. please contact mek@archive.org
 6. **Office Hours** - Mek hosts office hours on Sunday between 11am - 10pm (PT) for anyone who has questions about contributing. please contact mek@archive.org.

-## SMART Goals for the Open library Re-Design

-In progress:
-1. Specific.
-What will the goal accomplish?
-How and why will it be accomplished?
-2. Measurable.
-How will you measure whether or not the goal has been reached (list at least two indicators)?
-3. Achievable.
-Is it possible?
-Have others done it successfully?
-Do you have the necessary knowledge, skills, abilities, and resources to accomplish the goal?
-Will meeting the goal challenge you without defeating you?
-4. Results-focused.
-What is the reason, purpose, or benefit of accomplishing the goal?
-What is the result (not activities leading up to the result) of the goal?
-5. Time-bound.
-What is the established completion date and does that completion date create a practical sense of urgency?

 ## Design & Product Team

 If you're joining the design and product team, you probably have a bunch of the following questions: